Find out what the browser preload scanner is, how it helps performance, and how you can stay out of its way.

 asyncscript comes after that stylesheet at 2.6 seconds, the functionality that script provides isn't available as soon as it could be.

 This is suboptimal because the request for the script occurs only after the stylesheet has finished downloading.
 This delays the script from running as soon as possible.
-This could have the potential to affect a page's Time to Interactive (TTI).
 By contrast, because the

 <img> element is discoverable in the server-provided markup, it's discovered by the preload scanner.